tytydraco/yessleep/out/I_must_be_the_Worlds_Unluckiest_Robber_But_its_all_the_Drivers_fault.md

 "There's a red light."

 "Run it," I shouted.
 "Run the light!
-Run it!"
+Run the light"

 I watched his head turn to the left to make sure that it was clear before he gunned it.